40 Things to Do in Kyoto, Nara, Osaka & Where to Stay

 Boasting what are arguably Osaka’s most recognisable landmarks, Dotonbori is a hugely popular restaurant and shopping precinct that runs parallel to Dotonbori canal.
 On the bridge crossing the canal, visitors gather to photograph the city’s famous ‘Glico Man’ and other huge neon billboards while just along the road, the ‘Kani Doraku’ crab sign beacons diners inside to eat.
 Always busy, Dotonbori hums with activity and nightlife and is every way, one of Osaka’s most charismatic and famous enclaves.

 The areas running along the sides of the canal itself have seen a lot of development recent years.
 Visitors can walk at length under the neon lights and past the hum and hustle of the city, with plenty of eateries and bars to choose from.
 Hectic and lively, this is the very heart of Osaka and for many people, is one of the most iconic areas of any city in Japan.

 32 / SHINSAIBASHI-SUJI

-Intersecting with Dotobori, the covered Shinsaibashi-suji is a seemingly endless covered shopping, dining and entertainment arcade.
+Running north from Dotonbori, the covered Shinsaibashi-suji is a seemingly endless covered shopping, dining and entertainment arcade.
 It is the best-known shopping area in the city with everything imaginable on sale along its 600 metre stretch – from official brand stores to cheap knock-offs, excellent restaurants to quick and cheap eateries.
-The street’s eclectic mix of stores, restaurants and entertainment ensure an equally odd variety of people walking throught the arcade.
-Often crowded and nosiy, you might quickly need to escape from Shinsaibashi-suji but it is worth visiting for a snapshot of life in Osaka.s
+The street’s eclectic mix of stores, restaurants and entertainment ensure an equally odd variety of people walking through the arcade.
+Often crowded and noisy, you might quickly need to escape from Shinsaibashi-suji but it is worth visiting for a snapshot of life in Osaka.

 33 / NAMBA & AMERIKA-MURA